awsdocs/amazon-rds-user-guide/doc_source/MySQL.Procedural.Importing.NonRDSRepl.md

 # Importing Data to an Amazon RDS MySQL or MariaDB DB Instance with Reduced Downtime<a name="MySQL.Procedural.Importing.NonRDSRepl"></a>

+If your scenario supports it, it is easier to move data in and out of Amazon RDS by using backup files and Amazon S3\.
+For more information, see [Importing Data into an Amazon RDS MySQL DB Instance](MySQL.Procedural.Importing.md)\.

 When importing data from an external MySQL or MariaDB database that supports a live application to an Amazon RDS MySQL or MariaDB DB instance, you can use the following procedure to minimize the impact on application availability\.
 This procedure can also help if you are working with a very large database, because you can reduce the cost of the import by reducing the amount of data that is passed across the network to AWS\.

 In this procedure, you transfer a copy of your database data to an Amazon EC2 instance and import the data into a new Amazon RDS DB instance\.
 You then use replication to bring the Amazon RDS DB instance up\-to\-date with your live external instance, before redirecting your application to the Amazon RDS DB instance\.
 You configure MariaDB replication based on global transaction identifiers \(GTIDs\) if the external instance is MariaDB 10\.0\.2 or greater and the target instance is Amazon RDS MariaDB; otherwise, you configure replication based on binary log coordinates\.
 We recommend GTID\-based replication if your external database supports it due to its enhanced crash\-safety features\.
 For more information, see [Global Transaction ID](http://mariadb.com/kb/en/mariadb/global-transaction-id/) in the MariaDB documentation\.